-- 4. The Radiologic Technology Appeals Council (RTAC) reviews appeals related to the radiology program, radiology program policies and programeligibility. - 5.
-The RTAC is comprised of radiology program faculty, two student affairs representatives, the Director of Radiology, and the Dean of Health Services or designee.
-The council meets as needed during the academic year.
-The council does not meet when program faculty are not on contract, such as during semester breaks, spring break, holidays, weekends and summer. - 6.
-Students wishing to present their appeal to the council should email council chair Ann.Bell-Pfeifer@minnesota.edu.
-A meeting will be scheduled according the RTAC council and student availability within 2 weeks of receiving the appeal request.
+- 4. The Radiologic Technology Program director and Dean of Health Sciences, Human Services and Nursing reviews appeals related to the radiology program, radiology program policies and program eligibility. - 5.
+The diology Program Director and the Dean of Health Sciences, Human Services and Nursing or designee meet during the academic year and may review appeals as needed. - 6.
+Students wishing to present their appeal to the Radiology program director and Dean of HSHSN will be scheduled according to the student availability within 2 weeks of receiving the appeal request.
 Meetings may occur on campus or online, as needed to facilitate the meeting in a timely manner. - 7.
-Students wishing to submit an appeal to the RTAC will complete the College Appeal Form.
+Students wishing to submit an appeal to the Radiology Program Director and Dean of HSHSN will complete the most applicable College Appeal Form.
 Emails will not be accepted as appeals. - 8.
 Students are encouraged to review the entire program progression policy outlined in the Radiology Program Policies and Procedures manual.
 Decisions are communicated in writing to students using their M State student email account within 10 working days of the scheduled meeting. - 9.
 Appeals must include: - a.
 A request for readmission with semester and year of anticipated return to the Radiologic Technology program. - b.
 A statement of progress toward degree completion for the M State Radiologic Technology curriculum requirements. - c.
 Official transcripts from all significant schools. - d.
 A completed M State application to the Radiologic Technology program. - e.
 If difficulties were encountered while in the Radiologic Technologyprogram: - i.
 Identification of reason(s) why the student withdrew, the changes which have occurred since withdrawing, and applicable documentation which provides evidence of positive change. - ii.
 A detailed plan that will support the student's successful completion of the program may include: - 1.
 Tutoring - 2.
 Employment in health care - 3.
 Remedial courses - 4.
 Recovery program education - 5.
 Counseling - 10.
 Readmitted students must follow the core admission guidelines (health records, CPR, background checks, etc.) for the Radiologic Technology program. - 11.
 We reserve the right to ask candidates who ask for readmission to complete a written or psychomotor skill exam to ensure that previous learned knowledge and skills (to include, but not limited to, clinical competencies) were retained.
 Students who do not pass the skill assessment exams will not be eligible for readmission into the program at the semester of the program or level where they were enrolled. - 12.
 Application for readmission does not guarantee student acceptance back into the program.
-Readmission decisions are based at the discretion of the Radiologic Technology Program Director and Health Sciences Dean. - 13.
+Readmission decisions are based at the discretion of the Radiologic Technology Program Director and Dean of Health Sciences, Human Services and Nursing. - 13.
 Specific guidelines and expectations will be established by the Radiologic Technology Program Director to ensure student success and student compliance.
 Students are considered for readmission only once.